 Among its early successes was the establishment of the National Mountaineering Exhibition at Rheged Discovery Centre, near Penrith.

-We continue to develop exhibition programmes while at the same time expanding our collections.
+The Mountain Heritage Trust continues to develop exhibition programmes while at the same time expanding its collections.

 The Mountain Heritage Trust is the only organisation of its kind in the UK.